pcurtday/wazuh-documentation/source/ossec_installation_rpm.rst

 To install the OSSEC manager using Yum packages manager, run the following command: ::

-   $ yum install ossec-hids
+   $ yum install wazuh-manager

 On Fedora 23, to install the OSSEC manager with DNF packages manager, run the following command: ::

-   $ dnf install ossec-hids
+   $ dnf install wazuh-manager

 OSSEC agent installation
 ------------------------

 To install the OSSEC agent using the Yum packages manger, run the following command: ::

-   $ yum install ossec-hids-agent
+   $ yum install wazuh-agent

 On Fedora 23, to install the OSSEC agent with the DNF packages manager, run the following command: ::

-   $ dnf install ossec-hids-agent
+   $ dnf install wazuh-agent

 .. note:: If it is your first installation from our repository, you will need to accept our repository GPG key when prompted during the installation.
 This key can be found at: `http://ossec.wazuh.com/key/RPM-GPG-KEY-OSSEC <http://ossec.wazuh.com/key/RPM-GPG-KEY-OSSEC>`_